Botetourt County, Virginia: Politics

-The Republican candidate for president has won the support of Botetourt County in 11 of the last 13 races.
-The county also voted Republican for governor in 2005, 2009, 2013 and 2017.
-It voted in 2008 for Mark Warner in the U.S Senate election.
+The Republican candidate for president has won the support of Botetourt County in seventeen of the last nineteen races.
+The county also voted Republican for governor in 2005, 2009, 2013, 2017 and 2021.
+It voted in 2008 for Mark Warner in the U.S. Senate election.

 Fire, Emergency medical services, and Law enforcement

 Botetourt County Fire & EMS uses a combination of career staff and volunteers to provide fire protection, emergency medical services, fire safety education, swiftwater rescue, and other emergency services to the county.
 The department operates out of seven stations with a range of fire apparatus and ambulances to provide these services.

 Botetourt County Sheriff's Office is the policing body within Botetourt County.
 They are stationed in Fincastle, Virginia along with the county jail.
-The Sheriff is Matthew T. Ward, who was elected in November of 2019.
+The Sheriff is Matthew T. Ward, who was elected in November 2019.
 Botetourt County Sheriff's Office works closely with Virginia State Police, as the county only has 69 officers within their force.
 The county also has their own Emergency Communications Center, which serves to take 9-1-1 calls and help direct law enforcement and first responders to emergency scenes.